Plants Are People Too!

 Use only organic fertilizers and there are seriously too many to mention.
 Even the big box stores carry them now so you can find them most places or online at great resources like http://www.planetnatural.com.
 My super faves are liquid seaweed, liquid molasses, Medina products, Lady Bug products and so many more, and the more we support and prove these work, the more we evoke change.
 That’s a win, win right there.

-Once you’ve determined your yards light requirements, prepared your beds and filled them with as much as 6 inches of a combination of native shredded mulch and compost, it is time to choose plants and trees!
-There is a plant for just about every space and if are looking for inspiration for Xeriscape, deer resistant and/or flowers and color for all seasons, there is a huge resource of information right here on my page, or my Facebook page, as well as many other great sites.
-If you’d like to just have someone pick out the plants for you, I can do that to.
-Contact me for a design consultation and I can teach you lots of great things in a short hour.
+Once you’ve determined your yards light requirements, prepared your beds and filled them with a combination of native shredded mulch and compost, it is time to choose plants and trees!
+There is a native or adapted plant for just about every space.
+If you are looking for inspiration for Xeriscape, deer resistant and/or flowers and color for all seasons, there is a huge resource of information right here on my page, or my Facebook page, as well as many other great local sites.

 in the mean time, here is a little inspiration to get you excited!